-A non-governmental organization Cooperation for Peace and Progress (CPP) in partnership with the South Caucasus Regional Office of the Heinrich Boell Foundation implements a project Lectures in Gori: the “Unknown” Soviet Past since 2015.
-The main goals of the above-mentioned project are as follows: to raise awareness on the issue of Soviet past among young people; to establish a sound platform for discussing the issues related to the Soviet Union among youth; to promote critical thinking and understanding of origins of totalitarian ideas and symbols.
+A non-governmental organization Cooperation for Peace and Progress (CPP) in partnership with the South Caucasus Regional Office of the Heinrich Boell Foundation implemented a project Lectures in Gori: the “Unknown” Soviet Past since 2015.
+The main goals of the above-mentioned project were as follows: to raise awareness on the issue of Soviet past among young people; to establish a sound platform for discussing the issues related to the Soviet Union among youth; to promote critical thinking and understanding of origins of totalitarian ideas and symbols.

 In the frameworks os lecture-seminars, the following topics will be presented:

 - Seminar 1.1 - Soviet occupation of Georgia

 - Lecture 1.2 - Soviet occupation of Georgia /Lasha Bakradze/

 - Lecture 2 - Soviet terror in Georgia /David Jishkariani/

 - Seminar 3.1 - Theory of Nationalism and Soviet Nationalist politics in Georgia

 - Lecture 3.2 - Theory of Nationalism and Soviet Nationalist politics in Georgia /Giorgi Maisuradze/

 - Lecture 4 - WW2 and Georgia /Malkhaz Saldadze/

 - Lecture 5 - Gender and Labour in Soviet Union /Salome Tsopurashvili/